Te āheitanga o te kōtuinga wai i Tāmaki Makaurau

 - Water or wastewater constraints do not always mean no connections; we assess applications individually.
 Connection feasibility depends on the development's location, likely demand for our services, size, and timing.

-- If you are considering building in an area with water or wastewater constraints, please email us [email protected] before you start working on your project.
-Our team will help you understand whether your project could be impacted.
+- If you are considering building in an area with water or wastewater constraints, please click here before you start working on your project.
+The online tool will help you understand whether your project could be impacted.

 - The map focuses on capacity at a town or suburb level.
 Across Auckland, some individual streets may be constrained due to bottlenecks in local water or wastewater pipes.
 We encourage you to assess the impact of your proposed development as part of your resource consent process.
 If a network constraint is identified, you may need to upgrade the local network.
 See our consents page to understand the key steps in the resource consent process.